methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-12-17-haproxy-mysql-checks.md

 ---
   title: HAProxy and MySQL Checks
   date: 2014-12-17
+excerpt: "I wanted to throw this out in case anyone else has a need for such a setup to use L7 for node up/down when load balancing MySQL with HAProxy.
+All you..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 I wanted to throw this out in case anyone else has a need for such a setup to use L7 for node up/down when load balancing MySQL with